Heckler & Koch HK36: Magazine

 Early versions of the weapon had a standard detachable box magazine made from stamped metal.

 The method of reloading for the later prototypes was an unusual departure from modern systems, being intended to reduce weight along with eliminating the handling of individual rounds.
 The rifle had a metal box mounted permanently below the receiver, in front of the trigger guard; this magazine had a side-opening "door" through which a pre-packaged box of 30 cartridges could be inserted once a knob on the rifle had been pulled down.
 The box had an open top and bottom, closed by tape, so that the magazine follower could push the rounds up into the rifle during firing.

 Variants

-As mentioned, early models used a conventional detachable box magazine while later versions had the integral one.
+As mentioned, initial models used a conventional detachable box magazine while later versions had the integral one.
 In addition, most of the rifles appear to have been fitted with a telescoping stock of a completely different type than that fitted to most other Heckler & Koch weapons (such as the G3 and MP5), but some are known with a fixed, plastic stock.

-Legacy

-Despite never being accepted for military service, the rifle was notable for introducing the three-round burst concept and integrated optics to Heckler & Koch weapons.
-The various innovations gave H&K some interesting ideas for the future, which have resurfaced in the Heckler & Koch MP7 PDW and G36 rifle.